 Pet-Friendly Cottages in Margaret River

 If you’re looking for something fancier, one of the best dog-friendly accommodation options in the Margaret River is Petra Olive Oil Estate, who have five dog-friendly luxury chalets on the estate.
 There are some conditions for dogs to stay (they must be vaccinated, desexed and at least one year old), for an additional charge of $25 per night.
-Double check for permission to bring two dogs.
+Generally only one dog is permitted per chalet.

 For a more rustic stay, consider Karridale Cottages, about halfway between Margaret River and Augusta.
-These three studios and pair of two-bedroom cottages are all dog-friendly, with an additional charge of $15 per dog per stay.
+The three studios and both two-bedrooms cottages are all dog-friendly (just not the homestead), with an additional charge of $30 per dog per stay.
 Dogs are allowed inside and there’s a dog exercise area as well as a bushwalk through the property.

 Shandos Cleaver is the founder of Travelnuity: Dog-Friendly Travel.
 She has travelled extensively with her Miniature Dachshund, Schnitzel, including to 33 countries across Europe, every state and territory of Australia except Tasmania, and 10 of the United States.
 She’s passionate about providing inspiration and information to others wanting to travel with their dogs, whether close to home or internationally.